elegant-scipy/elegant-scipy/markdown/preface.markdown

 You may have wondered why it's not just the latest version.
 (Spoiler alert: it is.)

-At the end of 2008, the Python core developers released Python 3.0 and, as Douglas Adams observed about the creation of the Universe in The Hitchiker's Guide to the Galaxy, "this has made a lot of people very angry and been widely regarded as a bad move".
+At the end of 2008, the Python core developers released Python 3, a major update to the language with better Unicode (international) text handling, type consistency, and streaming data handling, among other improvements.
+As Douglas Adams quipped[^hitch] about the creation of the Universe, "this has made a lot of people very angry and been widely regarded as a bad move".

-Python 3 is a major update to the language with better Unicode (international) text handling, type consistency, and streaming data handling, among other improvements.
-But, in most cases, Python 2.6 or 2.7 code cannot be interpreted by Python 3.x without at least some modification (although the changes are typically not too invasive).
+That's because Python 2.6 or 2.7 code cannot usually be interpreted by Python 3 without at least some modification (though the changes are typically not too invasive).

+[^hitch]: Douglas Adams, *The Hitchhiker's Guide to the Galaxy* (1979).

 There is always a tension between the march of progress and backwards compatibility.
 In this case, the Python core team decided that a